Raymond Barglow's Home Page

 Over the past three years I've conducted SAT and ACT preparation classes

-and workshops at a number of East Bay high schools, including Skyline
+and workshops at a number of East Bay high schools, including Berkeley

-High, Head-Royce, Oakland Tech, and El Cerrito High.
+High, El Cerrito High, Head-Royce, and Oakland Tech.
 I've enjoyed

 meeting the students and also their teachers.
 Teaching high school

-Since 2010, I've been conducting SAT/ACT preparation workshops at UC Berkeley, where I am also an advisor to a program that helps high school students prepare for college.
+Since 2010, I've been conducting PSAT and SAT/ACT preparation workshops at UC Berkeley, where I am also an advisor to a program that helps high school students prepare for college.